HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
-        In order to store the hash on the blockchain, you need to put it in a transaction.
+        To store the hash on the blockchain, you need to put it in a transaction.
 Since storing a hash is part of the layer-2 architecture, this is called a DAC transaction.
 Once accepted, the timestamp of the block containing the transaction proves that the content was created before this time.
         <br><br>
-        A single DAC transaction consists of one or multiple <a href="/#/glossary?id=operations-and-signed-operations">DAC operations</a>.
+        A single DAC transaction consists of one or multiple <a href="/#/glossary?id=dac-operation">DAC operations</a>.
 Registering a hash - or Proof of Existence - is an example of such an operation.
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">
-            <h5>Hints</h5>
+            <h5>Good to know:</h5>
             <ul>
                 <li>As you see in the example, you create operation attemps.
 We call those attempts, because even if the blockchain (<a href="/#/glossary?id=layer-1">layer-1</a>) accepts the transaction, the <a href="/#/glossary?id=layer-2">layer-2</a> consensus mechanism might still reject it.</li>
                 <li>When you send in a transaction with a Hydra account, the transaction has to contain a nonce, which is increased by one after each and every transaction.</li>